kevinchatham/tressi/README.md

 #### Basic Load Test

-A straightforward test with a fixed number of workers and a target Req/s:
+A straightforward test with a fixed number of workers and a target load:

 ```json
 {